JerryDIT/adoptajerry/README.md

 #### Do some work

-  1. [Fix a bug or work on a feature](https://github.com/JerryDIT/adoptajerry/issues)
+  1. [Fix a bug or work on a feature](https://github.com/JerryDIT/adoptajerry/issues) `git branch your-contribution`
-  2. When you're happy, push your work to your clone
+  2. When you're happy, push your work to your fork

-    `git push origin master`
+    `git push origin your-contribution`

   3. Do a pull request